battlemasterapp/battlemaster/docs/encounter.md

-# Combat class
+# Encounter class

-The `Combat` class is the main class for the combat tracker.
+The `Encounter` class is the main class for the combat tracker.
 It holds the list of combatants and the current round.
 It also has a reference to the game engine, which defines the rules for combat.

 **Attributes**